brianhouse/sound_art/NEXT.md

 feels like maybe too much time on soundscape-type stuff? we'll see. maybe thats what gets reduced to play with tape.

+future: assign particular presentations on pieces cardiff, cage, lucier, etc. might be more productive then letting them pick in terms of covering the basics

 ### new

 using casettes / magnetic tape -- preexisting tapes, or record onto tape? need old hardware